 Licensing Benefits for Active Duty Military, Relocated Military Spouses, and Veterans

-The Division of Professional Licensure (DPL) is pleased to offer licensing benefits to active duty members of the military, relocated military spouses, and veterans pursuant to the Veterans’ Access, Livelihood, Opportunity and Resources Act (VALOR Act) and the new VALOR Act II, signed into law by Governor Patrick on April 3, 2014.
+The Division of Professional Licensure (DPL) is pleased to offer licensing benefits to active duty members of the military, relocated military spouses, and veterans pursuant to the Veterans’ Access, Livelihood, Opportunity and Resources Act (VALOR Act) and the new VALOR Act II, signed into law on April 3, 2014.

 Under the original VALOR Act, DPL and its 30 professional licensing boards offer the following benefits to qualified individuals: